Police investigate deliberate spoiling of 500 vaccine doses

 GRAFTON, Wis.
-(AP) - Police and federal authorities are investigating after a Wisconsin health system said an employee admitted to deliberately spoiling 500 doses of coronavirus vaccine.
+(AP) - Police and federal authorities are investigating after an employee at a Wisconsin health system admitted to deliberately spoiling 500 doses of coronavirus vaccine.

 Aurora Medical Center first reported that the doses has been spoiled on Saturday, saying they had been accidentally left out unrefrigerated overnight by an employee at Aurora Medical Center in Grafton.
 The health system said Wednesday that the doses of vaccine now appear to have been deliberately spoiled.